 Step 1: Open Internet Explorer, Windows Chrome or Mac Safari and login to the NVR web page.

-Step 2: Please refer to the Wiki How to check the HDD health? to check which HDD is faulty.
+Step 2: Find the failed HDDs.
+Please refer to the Wiki How to check the HDD health? to check which HDD is faulty.

-Step 3: Shut down NVR, remove the faulty HDD and insert the new HDD.
+Step 3: Shut down NVR, remove the faulty HDDs and insert the new HDDs.

 Step 4: Power on the NVR.
 Click RAID & File System / RAID Management then click the Delete tab.
 Click "Delete" to delete the faulty volume which shows "File system error".